 The collection, which includes more than 3500 artworks, is strongest on Picasso’s earliest years, up until 1904, which is apt considering that the artist spent his formative creative years in Barcelona.
-Allegedly, it was Picasso himself who proposed the museum's creation in 1960, to his friend and personal secretary Jaume Sabartés, a Barcelona native.
+Allegedly it was Picasso himself who proposed the museum's creation in 1960, to his friend and personal secretary Jaume Sabartés, a Barcelona native.
 Three years later, the 'Sabartés Collection' was opened, since a museum bearing Picasso’s name would have been met with censorship – Picasso's opposition to the Franco regime was well known.
 The Museu Picasso we see today opened in 1983.
-It originally held only Sabartés's personal collection of Picasso's art and a handful of works hanging at the Barcelona Museums of Art, but the collection gradually expanded with donations from Salvador Dalí and Sebastià Junyer Vidal among others, though the largest part of the present collection came from Picasso himself.
-His widow, Jacqueline Roque, also donated forty-one ceramic pieces and the Woman With Bonnet painting after Picasso's death.
+It originally held only Sabartés' personal collection of Picasso's art and a handful of works hanging at the Barcelona Museum of Art, but the collection gradually expanded with donations from Salvador Dalí and Sebastià Junyer Vidal, among others, though the largest part of the present collection came from Picasso himself.
+His widow, Jacqueline Roque, also donated 41 ceramic pieces and the Woman with Bonnet painting after Picasso's death.
 The original collection still hangs in the Palau Aguilar.

 A visit starts with sketches and oils from Picasso’s earliest years in Málaga and La Coruña – around 1893–95.
-Some of his self-portraits and the portraits of his father, which date from 1896, are evidence enough of his precocious talent.
-Retrato de la Tía Pepa (Portrait of Aunt Pepa), done in Málaga in 1896, shows the incredible maturity of his brushstrokes and his ability to portray character – and the tender age of 15!
-Picasso painted the enormous Ciència i Caritat (Science and Charity) in the same year, showcasing his masterful academic techniques of portraiture.
+Some of his self-portraits and the portraits of his parents, which date from 1896, are evidence enough of his precocious talent.
+Retrato de la Tía Pepa (Portrait of Aunt Pepa), done in Málaga in 1896, shows the incredible maturity of his brushstrokes and his ability to portray character – at the tender age of 15!
+Picasso painted the enormous Ciència i caritat (Science and Charity) in the same year, showcasing his masterful academic techniques of portraiture.
 His ingeniousness extends to his models too, with his father standing in for the doctor, and a beggar whom he hired off the street along with her offspring, modeling the sick woman and the child.
-This painting made the young artist be noticed in the higher echelons of Spain's art world, when Ciència i Caritat was awarded an Honorary Mention at the General Fine Arts Exhibition in Madrid in 1897.
+This painting caused the young artist to be noticed in the higher echelons of Spain's art world, when Ciència i caritat was awarded an Honorary Mention at the General Fine Arts Exhibition in Madrid in 1897.

-His nocturnal blue-tinted views of Terrats de Barcelona (Roofs of Barcelona) and El Foll (The Madman) are cold and cheerless, yet somehow alive.
-Terrats de Barcelona was painted during his second stint at the 17 Carrer de la Riera Sant Joan street studio, in 1903 – he painted the city rooftops frequently, from different perspectives in this period.
-El Foll is significant of the artist's interest in the people on the margins of society, and Picasso made many drawings of beggars, the blind and the impoverished elderly throughout 1903 and 1904.
+His nocturnal blue-tinted views of Terrats de Barcelona (Roofs of Barcelona) and El foll (The Madman) are cold and cheerless, yet somehow alive.
+Terrats de Barcelona was painted during his second stint at the 17 Carrer de la Riera Sant Joan studio in 1903 – he painted the city rooftops frequently, from different perspectives in this period.
+El foll shows the artist's interest in the people on the margins of society, and Picasso made many drawings of beggars, the blind and the impoverished elderly throughout 1903 and 1904.

 From 1954 to 1962 Picasso was obsessed with the idea of researching and ‘rediscovering’ the greats, in particular Velázquez.
-In 1957, he made a series of renditions of the latter’s masterpiece, Las Meninas, now displayed in rooms 12-15.
+In 1957 he made a series of renditions of the Velázquez' masterpiece, Las meninas, now displayed in rooms 12–14.
 It is as though Picasso has looked at the original Velázquez painting through a prism reflecting all the styles he had worked through until then, creating his own masterpiece in the process.
-This is a wonderful opportunity to see Las Meninas in its entirety, in this beautiful space.
+This is a wonderful opportunity to see Las meninas in its entirety in this beautiful space.

-The last rooms contain engravings and some 40 ceramic pieces completed throughout the latter years of his unceasingly creative life.
+The last rooms contain his dove paintings, engravings and some 40 ceramic pieces completed throughout the latter years of his unceasingly creative life.
 You'll see plates and bowls decorated with simple, single-line drawings of fish, owls and other animal shapes, typical for Picasso's daubing on clay.